 The Register is now available within Discovery and a Manorial Documents Register search tool has been developed.

 We will continue to take in information which will allow us to provide accurate and up to date information about manorial records and their locations.
 Any change in ownership of manorial records must be notified to the Secretary of the Historical Manuscripts Commission (HMC) and Head of Archives Sector Development at The National Archives by the new owner, as stated in the Manorial Document Rules.

 Prior to Discovery, contact and access information for over 3,000 UK and international archival repositories was made available via ARCHON, the online directory of contact and access details.
 This information can now be searched via the Find an Archive tool and is also used in Discovery to describe the location of records.

 You can use this form for updating and creating pages via Discovery.
-Although ARCHON is now closed, the unique repository number used for ISAD(G) compliant cataloguing will continue to be known as an ARCHON code.
+Although ARCHON is now closed as a standalone database, the unique repository number used for ISAD(G) compliant cataloguing will continue to be used and known as an ARCHON code.

 Please note that all changes to information made available in Discovery will take at least 24 hours to be displayed.

 You can contact the Archives Sector team by email, or write to us to discuss the best way to provide collections information or with corrections, amendments or new additions to Discovery, including Find an Archive and the Manorial Documents Register at The National Archives.
 Please use the address: Archives Sector Development, The National Archives, Kew, Richmond, Surrey TW9 4DU.